 In peace and collaboration,

-PS…Total transparency, here… I’m affiliated with those book links listed in this blog post, yo! which means if you use them to purchase that particular product, I can make a (super) small commission from that.
-Consider it my ‘tip jar’ for spittin’ all this free wisdom at you 😉 But in all realness, just know that I only share and affiliate myself with resources I believe in; I’ve either tried them for myself, or they’re simply in line with my values as an educator.
+PS…Total transparency, here… I’m affiliated with those book links listed in this blog post, yep! which means if you use them to purchase that particular product, I can make a tiny commission from that.
+Consider it my ‘tip jar’ for spittin’ all this free wisdom at you 😉 I only share + affiliate myself with resources I believe in; I’ve either tried them for myself, or they’re simply in line with my values as an educator.
 So rest easy on that laurel, ma’ friends 😉 I hope you enjoy the cache of recommendations, and if you’re so inclined to leave a ‘tip,’ simply use my links to make your purchases.